How to Build an Effective L&D Strategy (+12 Examples)

 Here are ten steps for organizations to craft an L&D strategy that is effective and engaging:

-As with all corporate programs, you must first understand overall business goals and align your L&D strategy to those organizational-wide goals.
-This gives direction to the L&D and HR teams tasked with creating your L&D strategy – and what types of upskilling and reskilling they’ll need to accomplish to achieve training ROI.
+As with all corporate programs, you must first understand overall business goals and align your L&D strategy with organizational goals.
+This directs the L&D and HR teams tasked with creating your L&D strategy – and what types of upskilling and skill development they’ll need to accomplish to achieve training ROI.

-Tying business objectives, goals, and strategies to your L&D framework provides a blueprint to secure leadership buy-in and for them to invest proper resources into your learning strategy for developing talent.
+Tying business objectives, goals, and strategies to your L&D framework provides a blueprint for securing leadership buy-in and getting them to invest proper resources into your learning strategy for developing talent.

 2. Determine ownership of L&D between HR and individual department heads